Panhard ERC

-The Panhard ERC (Engin à Roues, Canon; "Engine with wheels, cannon") is a French six-wheeled armoured car which is highly mobile and amphibious with an option of being NBC-proof.
-While various models were tested, only two versions of the ERC entered production in large numbers: the ERC-90 Lynx and the ERC-90 Sagaie.
+The Panhard ERC (Engin à Roues, Canon; "Wheeled device, cannon") is a French six-wheeled armoured car which is highly mobile and amphibious with an option of being NBC-proof.
+Two versions of the ERC entered production in large numbers: the ERC-90 Lynx and the ERC-90 Sagaie.
 The main difference between the two versions is the type of turret and 90 mm gun fitted.
 Sagaie is French for assegai, a type of African spear.

-It will gradually be replaced in French service by the EBRC Jaguar from 2021 and onwards.

 Background

 The ERC was originally a private venture aimed at the export market.
 It was developed by Panhard in the latter half of the 1970s as a heavier, six-wheeled successor to Panhard's highly successful AML range of armoured vehicles.